 Depending on the type of daytrader you are, you may (or may not) find this fast-moving, high risk trading system useful.
 It goes without saying that trading on a one minute chart is only viable if you are in and out of a position quickly.
 Taking on a strategy in this time frame means taking on a degree of risk, which can only be negated by using a super solid stoploss and take profit strategy.

 Over the next few months I’ll be posting up some systems which I’ve used, or have read about in various places during my time as a trader.
 First up is this fast one minute scalping system which can be used for trading stocks, futures or Forex.
-To get the best out of any one minute trading system you either have to have a trading account which allows you direct access to the market, or broker with a fast execution platform and super tight spreads.
+To get the best out of any one minute trading system you either have to have a trading account which allows you direct access to the market, or the best broker with a fast execution platform and lowest forex pair spreads.
 You are completely wasting your time trying to trade this time frame with a wide spread.

 First the chart set up.